Batman and All of His Robins

 Stephanie Brown has a few different origins as well, but in one, her father is the criminal Cluemaster.
 When she sees his evil deeds, she goes out in costume to fight crime as Spoiler, trying to stop his plans before they ever happen.

-While she’s out fighting crime she ended up getting close with the current Robin, Tim Drake.
-But when Tim Drake’s father found out that he was Robin, he was forced to stop.
+While she’s out fighting crime, she ends up getting close with the current Robin, Tim Drake.
+But when Tim Drake’s father finds out that he is Robin, he’s forced to stop.

 So Stephanie Brown stepped up to the plate and asked Batman if she could take on the role of Robin.
 And so, for a short time, she was Robin!

 Damian Wayne is the son of Talia al Ghul and Bruce Wayne himself.
-He is the rightful heir to the League of Shadows, where he was born and raised for ten years.
-He was a skilled and aggressive assassin from a young age.
+He is the rightful heir to the League of Shadows, where he was born and raised for 10 years.
+From a young age, he was a skilled and aggressive assassin.